Joshdb-18/Finance/README.md

 - Require users’ passwords to have some number of letters, numbers, and/or symbols.
 - Implement some other feature of comparable scope.
 - Have fun :wink:

+## FAQ
+### OSError: [Errno 98] Address already in use
+If, upon running flask, you see this error, odds are you (still) have flask running in another tab.
+Be sure to kill that other process, as with ctrl-c, before starting flask again.
+If you haven’t any such other tab, execute fuser -k 8080/tcp to kill any processes that are (still) listening on TCP port 8080.
+### ImportError: No module named ‘application’
+By default, flask looks for a file called application.py in your current working directory (because we’ve configured the value of FLASK_APP, an environment variable, to be application.py).
+If seeing this error, odds are you’ve run flask in the wrong directory!

+# WARNING!!!
+## You shouldn't use this projects as your assignment on CS50 or you risk being removed from the program